Episode 4: Jingle Bells?

 Step 3: Add some clawhammery stuff

 Now let’s clawhammerize it.
 With this tune, I’m taking a slight departure from the normal procedure we’ve been using for fiddle tunes, since this is likely to be one you’ll be playing solo.
 This means we need more melody notes.
 So, in an effort to get em in, we’ll just add in some double thumbs where needed (striking the 5th string with the thumb directly after a melody notes) and some bum ditties during the rest periods.
-Here’s the result:
+Click here to listen to it.

 And here it is in tab: